dlcs/iiif-presentation/docs/ADR/0003-locking.md

 - Focused only on the current needs of the project
 - Can be extended to support REDIS etc. in the future
-- flexible for needed future modifications
+- Flexible for needed future modifications
 - Must be maintained by the team (albeit minor)

 ### REDIS